irmen/Pyro5/docs/source/servercode.rst

 So if you need to influence that, for instance because of NAT/firewall issues, it is the daemon's configuration you should be looking at.

-If you don't provide a daemon yourself, :py:meth:`serveSimple` will create a new one for you using the default configuration or with a few custom parameters you can provide in the call, as described above.
+If you don't provide a daemon yourself, :py:meth:`serve` will create a new one for you using the default configuration or with a few custom parameters you can provide in the call, as described above.
 If you don't specify the ``host`` and ``port`` parameters, it will simple create a Daemon using the default settings.
 If you *do* specify ``host`` and/or ``port``, it will use these as parameters for creating the Daemon (see next paragraph).
 If you need to further tweak the behavior of the daemon, you have to create one yourself first, with the desired configuration.
 Then provide it to this function using the ``daemon`` parameter.
 Your daemon will then be used instead of a new one::

-    custom_daemon = Pyro4.Daemon(host="example", nathost="example")    # some additional custom configuration
+    custom_daemon = Pyro5.server.Daemon(host="example", nathost="example")    # some additional custom configuration
-    Pyro4.Daemon.serveSimple(
+    Pyro5.server.serve(
         {
             MyPyroThing: None
         },